ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

 Logging in
 ----------

-Eagle ERP requires users of the API to be authenticated before they can query most data.
+Eagle requires users of the API to be authenticated before they can query most data.

 The ``xmlrpc/2/common`` endpoint provides meta-calls which don't require